 This device is designed to work your upper, middle and lower abs, obliques and the rest of your muscles including arms and legs, so you can use it to get a full-body workout (almost); the dual resistance ensures that your core is always engaged for maximum results.
 It has a 9kg maximum resistance, as well as 180 extended range of motion.
 It comes with a nutrition guide, a seven-day meal plan, a training and exercise guide and a workout DVD.

 This ab machine has a maximum user weight of 120kg (18 stone 13 pounds).
 It can be self-assembled, and it weighs 10.8kg.
 In terms of size, once built, it's 25cm high, 85cm wide and 33cm in depth.
 It's also foldable after use.

-If you’re looking to improve your balance and your core strength, buying an exercise ball is a no-brainer.
+If you’re looking to improve your balance and your core strength, buying an exercise ball is a no-brainer – it's one of the best home gym equipment buys.
 Especially, this professional-grade one from Black Mountain.

 When in use